PdoyleC/everyday-life/README.md

 ### Profile

 - In the profile section, users can see how many posts they have created, the number of people following them and the number of people they following.
-Users can also change there profile / Username and password here.
+Users can also change their profile / Username and password here.

 <img src="readmedoc/profile.png" alt="profile Page">